We have many perfect destinations for your adventure travel, whatever your needs

 A short drive takes you into the Incles Valley, where you start today’s walk, beginning along the forested mountain slopes.
 This part of the walk is along a single track through the woods where there are many examples of pine forest plants, lots of beautiful flowers, rhododendrons in June, wild fruit midsummer and wild mushrooms in September.
 Arriving on a plateau just above the tree line at 2000m, the gradient lessens as you reach the beautiful Querol and Salamander Lakes.

 It is common to see groups of thickset mountain horses grazing on these high slopes.
 The horses are allowed to roam free and normally have large bells strapped around their necks to allow the owners to find them.
 Contouring along the valley you come to the Cabana Sorda Lake sitting below an impressive semi-circular amphitheatre of rock - an ideal spot to stop for lunch.
 From the lake, eager walkers can continue the hike up to the peak at around 2600m giving you an amazing bird’s eye view of the valley.
-For the people staying at the lake there is the chance to have a swim, a refreshing dip in a waterfall or watch the fishermen - there are plenty of mountain trout.
+For the people staying at the lake there is the chance to have a swim, a refreshing dip in a waterfall although the water temperature may prohibit this activity or watch the fishermen - there are plenty of mountain trout.
 After lunch you’ll descend off the grassy higher slopes through thick woodland to the top of the valley where you can either take transport back to the hotel or, for those with more energy, you can continue back on foot.
 (BD)

 Trip Ends; Fly home

 This morning, you transfer by bus to the airport in Toulouse where the trip ends for Land Only clients.
 (B)

 Price includes flights, transfers, all accommodation and entry fees, as well as a selection of meals.
 More info »

 Price includes everything listed above, excluding flights and transfers.